firasesbai/firasesbai.github.io/_posts/2023-10-21-learning-how-to-learn.markdown

 category: notes
 tags: ["General"]
 author: Firas Esbai
-description: "Summary and important notes and takeaways from the course learning how to learn by Barbara Oakley"
+description: "Summary and important notes and takeaways from the book learning how to learn by Barbara Oakley"
 comments: true
 ---

-*Notes from the online course learning how to learn: powerful mental tools to help you master tough subjects by Barbara Oakley.*
+*Notes from the Learning How to Learn Book By Barbara Oakley.*

 ![image](/assets/images/articles/17_learning_how_to_learn.png)
 <br />*Figure 1: Learning How to Learn Mindmap*